Le-BootCamp-Grow/Programmes/curriculum-entry-junior.md

 - Thursday: SCSS and its features (cont.)
 - Friday: Hands-on project using a CSS3 framework (self-made)

-Week 11 - Backend: Introduction with server-side programming
+Week 11 - Backend: Introduction to server-side programming

 - Monday: Introduction to server-side programming with Node.js and Express
 - Tuesday: Server-side programming with Node.js and Express (cont.)